 In equilibrium, the energetics of Ca2+ vs. monovalent cation binding selectivity in the pore RyR can be decomposed into the four terms in Eq.
 (6): (1) the number advantage that describes which ion species has a larger concentration in the baths; (2) the mean electrostatic advantage that describes the average electrostatic well/barrier in the channel due to the average local net charge (through the Poisson equation); (3) the screening advantage that describes the ability of an ion to electrostatically coordinate with other ions within a screening (Debye) length; (4) the excluded-volume advantage that, in this paper, describes the energy needed to insert an uncharged hard sphere the size of an ion into a location.
-In this model of RyR, there is no explicit ion dehydration energy; all the experimental data-including the high conductance of Mg2+ through RyR-is reproduced with water as a uncharged, hard spheres in a continuum dielectric.
+In this model of RyR, there is no explicit ion dehydration energy because water is an uncharged, hard sphere in a continuum dielectric; all the experimental data-including the high conductance of Mg2+ through RyR-is reproduced with this simple model of water.
 This prediction of the model that the ion dehydration step is small must be tested and will be explored in future work.

-Each of these four terms plays an important role in Ca2+ vs. monovalent cation selectivity, as detailed now.
+Each of the four chemical potential terms plays an important role in Ca2+ vs. monovalent cation selectivity, as detailed now.